numbertheory/ai-curses/README.md

 [ ] Slash commands for system `/settings`, `/history` `/stats` etc.

-[ ] Make config a real object, to prevent the use of globals

 [ ] Templating system for Markdown output.

 [ ] Add system to specify names of files and output options.